 From a Standing Start

-Psychological Warfare and Civil Affairs in Korean
+U.S. Army Psychological Warfare and Civil Affairs in the Korean War

 The Ganders, Part I